 Crops will be managed through the use of clearfelling and restocking supported with natural regeneration of native species.
 Some areas will be managed using continuous cover forestry prescriptions, so as to create a diverse and resilient forest structure for the future.

 The plan makes provision for the removal of trees to enable an improved provision of open space habitats, especially in Parsons Allotment.
 Continuation of coppicing will continue to increase diversity of habitat and quality of internal landscaping.

-In addition to these defined operations, ongoing thinning and selective felling of both conifers and broadleaves will be carried out in the plan area at five to ten year intervals.
+Ongoing thinning and selective felling of both conifers and broadleaves will be carried out in the plan area at five to ten year intervals.

-The species composition will also change from 28% conifer, 62% broadleaf and 10% open space in 2017 to 22% conifer, 66% broadleaf and 12% open space in 2027.
+- to 22% conifer, 66% broadleaf and 12% open space in 2027.